 8. Pappy & Harriet’s

-If you’re planning a trip to Joshua Tree, I highly recommend checking the calendar on their website and purchasing tickets well in advance if there’s a show that interests you.
+Today, Pappy & Harriet’s is a must-visit for music lovers.
+If you’re planning a trip to Joshua Tree, I highly recommend checking the calendar and purchasing show tickets well in advance.
 They tend to sell out quickly.
-And, if there isn’t anything on the calendar, visit anyway.
+And, if there isn’t anything on the calendar that interests you, visit anyway.
 The food and atmosphere alone are worth it.
 A reservation for dinner is recommended, although not required.

 53688 Pioneertown Road, Pioneertown, CA 92268